What to Expect from Your First Online Therapy Session with Shameka

 According to the National Institute of Mental Health, “psychotherapy (also called talk therapy) refers to a variety of treatments that aim to help a person identify and change troubling emotions, thoughts, and behaviors.”

-See?
-Talking.
-Talking about your feelings, thoughts, and behaviors — how they’re currently troubling you, what change you want to experience, and how we believe we can facilitate that change.
+While therapists may use specific tools and approach concerns from a variety of perspectives, the process often centers around talking.
+You will talk about your thoughts, feelings, and behaviors — how they’re currently troubling you, what change you want to see, and how we believe we can facilitate that change.
+You will also talk about the experience of implementing change, both your successes and your challenges.
 The magic is in talking about these things with someone who won’t judge you for them and who has only one agenda, which is to support your mental wellness and personal growth.

 One major benefit of online therapy is that it makes the support you need more accessible!
-While The Chrysalis Center, LLC is located between the Greater Baton Rouge and Greater New Orleans Metropolitan areas, Shameka is licensed to work with clients across the states of Louisiana, Texas, and Washington.
+While The Chrysalis Center, LLC is located between the Greater Baton Rouge and Greater New Orleans Metropolitan areas, I am licensed to work with clients across the states of Louisiana, Texas, and Washington.

 What will happen after I decide to schedule?